blundn/Jedi-Force/README.md

 Jedi-Force
 ==========
-A tool for `brute force` applications.
-This is a tool for testing sever hackablity.
-For information on securing server, please see [Jedi-Force](https://github.com/blundn/Jedi-Force).
+A tool for securing server against brute force attacks.
+For information on testing your server by hacking, please see [Sith-Force](https://github.com/blundn/Jedi-Force).

 How to use: